extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 * Bug Fix: Compatibility issues with older PHP versions.

 = 2.0.0 - 2017-10-31 =
-* New Feature: Refactored i.e rewritten the whole plugin with lots of new features.
+* New Feature: Refactored i.e. rewritten the whole plugin with lots of new features.
-* New Feature: Inline social share buttons with animations and custom colors in Pro vesrion.
+* New Feature: Inline social share buttons with animations and custom colors in Pro version.
-* New Feature: Sidebar social share buttons with animations and custom colors in Pro vesrion.
+* New Feature: Sidebar social share buttons with animations and custom colors in Pro version.
 * New Feature: Social share Popups with events triggers on exit/intent and on scroll.
 * New Feature: Social Share buttons on images in posts or pages or custom post types.
 Helps in drive more engagement with site visitors.
 * New Feature: Fly-in the social popups.
 Style it with your WordPress theme and win the use engagement.
 * New Feature: Choose Social media buttons from more than 5 different social button styles.
 * New Feature: Show Social media buttons on 5 different locations or positions.
 * New Feature: Choose Social Networks with Drag and Drop feature.
-* New Feature: Introducing Whatsapp, Viber, Reddit and linked in.
+* New Feature: Introducing WhatsApp, Viber, Reddit and linked in.
 * Bug Fix: Improved the loading speed of social media buttons.